 Let’s get started.

 The first and only step to becoming a coder is to learn programming.

 This is the easiest step in your CS career, and it gives you a quick feedback about whether you should pursue a CS career or not.

 When it comes to choosing programming languages, I don’t want you to fret over what programming language to learn.

 At this stage what matters is not the particular programming language, but the concepts that you will be learning.
 These concepts will hold true in almost any other programming language.

 When you become a more seasoned programmer, you will reach a point where learning a new programming language doesn’t take more than a week, so don’t waste your time trying to find the “perfect” programming language to start with because: a) it doesn’t exist, and b) it doesn’t matter.

 With that said, I personally recommend you start with the following two languages.
 I will explain my reasons behind these choices, but feel free to start with whatever you’re most comfortable with.

 I highly suggest you start with Python

 Because Python is a language that is very easy to learn.
 Like, really, really easy!

-It is a very high-level language which allows you to write real programs in just a few lines of code.
+It is a very high-level language that allows you to write real programs in just a few lines of code.

 So, in a short amount of time, you will be able to develop significant projects.

 These features of Python are extremely important, especially when you’re starting out.

 To learn python, I highly recommend Python Crash Course. (make sure you get the newer second edition)

 I find it to be very useful for beginners.

 I also like that the book is project-based, so you’ll have fun building things while you’re learning to code.

 Why another language though?